Joint Active and Passive Beamforming for Energy-Efficient STARS with Quantization and Element Selection in ISAC Systems: Introduction

 \subsection{Backgrounds and Literature Reviews}

-In recent years, the explosive demands and diverse applications in sixth-generation (6G) wireless systems has accelerated the development of integrated sensing and communication (ISAC) technologies \cite{acm}.
+In recent years, the explosive demands and diverse applications in sixth-generation (6G) wireless systems has accelerated the development of integrated sensing and communication (ISAC) technologies \cite{acm, newc1}.
 With advances in radar and communication systems, the distinct antenna architectures, hardware designs, and operating spectra have begun to converge, emphasizing significant interest in ISAC from both academic and industrial communities.
 By leveraging shared radio resources and unified hardware platforms of dual-functional radar-communication (DFRC) \cite{isacris22}, ISAC aims for striking a harmonious balance between telecommunications and sensing.
 Such integration enhances spectral and energy efficiency (EE), reduces hardware redundancy, and alleviates overall power consumption.
 ISAC is leveraged in diverse applications including autonomous driving, smart cities, robotics, and intelligent homes by enabling simultaneous communication and perception using the same radio signals \cite{isac1, isac3}.
-Despite these advantages, ISAC faces several practical challenges, such as complex environmental channels, limited sensing range, and coverage blind spots in either dense, dynamic or multi-user scenarios, which should be substantially addressed.
+Despite these advantages, ISAC faces several practical challenges, such as complex environmental channels, limited sensing range, and coverage blind spots in either dense, dynamic or multi-user scenarios, which should be substantially addressed \cite{newc2}.
+Moreover, security of ISAC is discussed in the near-field scenario \cite{newc3}.